moq-wg/moq-transport/draft-ietf-moq-transport.md

 Relays are endpoints, which means they terminate Transport Sessions in order to have visibility of MoQ Object metadata.

-Relays can cache Objects, but are not required to.
+Relays MAY cache Objects, but are not required to.

 ## Subscriber Interactions